hidetatz/rv/README.md

 rv -p ./hello
 ```

-Debug will be enabled if `-d` option is passed.
+Debug log will be enabled if `-d` option is passed (note that this dumps all the executed instructions and some other information).

 ## Supported instructions